Spiral: From the Book of Saw (2021) Plot Twist & Ending: Who Is The Copycat Killer?

 Official Poster for Spiral: From the Book of Saw (2021)

-Working in the shadow of his legendary father, brash Detective Ezekiel "Zeke" Banks and his rookie partner take charge of a grisly investigation into murders that are eerily reminiscent of the city's gruesome past.
-As the body count rises, Zeke finds himself unwittingly entrapped in a deepening mystery and at the center of the killer's morbid game.
-With a sadistic mastermind unleashing a twisted form of justice targeting corrupt police officers, Zeke must solve the puzzle before he becomes the next victim.
+Working in the shadow of his esteemed police veteran father, brash Detective Ezekiel "Zeke" Banks takes charge of a grisly investigation into murders that are eerily reminiscent of the city's gruesome past.
+Unwittingly entrapped in a deepening mystery, Zeke finds himself at the center of the killer's morbid game, where the targets are corrupt officers and the price of justice is paid in blood.

 Information